 “(Perfect Practice) was already an established name in the healthcare fit out industry but as a cautious person embarking on his first renovation project, I still had my reservations before the meeting.

-“However I must say that the team that I met, led by Project Manager Aaron Jenkins, had instilled such confidence through their detailed presentation and thoughtful answers to my followup questions that, somehow, managed to erase all the doubts.”
+“However I must say that the team that I met, led by Projects Director Aaron Jenkins, had instilled such confidence through their detailed presentation and thoughtful answers to my followup questions that, somehow, managed to erase all the doubts.”

 That fateful initial meeting in 2013 not only paved the way for Perfect Practice to renovate Smiles Unlimited in Fairfield, Dr Matti reunited with the fit-out a company this year to build another surgery in Gregory Hills, albeit with a new team.

-For someone who hasn’t stopped receiving compliments on a renovation completed six years ago, Dr Matti is elated that the new team – which included project manager Craig Cullen, senior architect Riyaz and Site Manager Rodney Kerr – managed to follow up a tough act with yet another stellar performance.
+For someone who hasn’t stopped receiving compliments on a renovation completed six years ago, Dr Matti is elated that the new team – which included project manager Craig Cullen and Design Director Riyaz Bhada – managed to follow up a tough act with yet another stellar performance.

 “I wanted to build a practice where patients walk in and do not feel like they are walking into a dental clinic but a five-star hotel.
 Most patients are at least a little anxious about going to see the dentist, so we wanted to provide a soothing environment that removes any feelings of anxiety or claustrophobia.”